 I'm working on an new effect that gives percentage change to the buy cost of a building.
 In addition to resolving Small Wonders case, it unhardcodes Great Wonder behavior too (and much more)

-#8 Updated by Marko Lindqvist almost 2 years ago
+#8 Updated by Marko Lindqvist over 2 years ago

 - File 0011-Add-Building_Buy_Cost-effect-type.patch 0011-Add-Building_Buy_Cost-effect-type.patch added

 - Status changed from In Progress to Resolved

 - Apply effect after doubling cost for prod=0 cities, for better rounding results on integer math

 - Fixed typo in commit message

 - Removed unused "present" column from effect requirements in rulesets